NattyNarwhal/PocketToot/README.md

 To install, just sync the CAB file over and install.
 You will need .NET Compact Framework version 3.5; the latest version of which I provide for Windows Mobile 2005 devices [here](https://cmpct.info/%7Ecalvin/PocketToot/KB970549/NETCFv35.wm.armv4i.cab).
+(Exception messages for .NET can be found [here](https://cmpct.info/%7Ecalvin/PocketToot/Diagnostics)).

 You need to acquire a development key; the application doesn't currently support fetching OAuth keys.
 From Mastodon's web UI, go to settings, then